kubernetes/kubernetes/docs/load_balancer.md

   - publicIPs[] // mirrors publicIPs in Service today, replaces them in future
 ```

-We have to differentiate between the load-balancer as seen externally (by the caller of k8s) vs as seen internally
+We have to differentiate between the load-balancer as seen externally (by the k8s end-user) vs. as seen internally
 (e.g. by kube-proxy).
 For example, if we were using AWS subnets to identify ELBs (which we're not), the external load-balancer name
-that the k8s-user cares about would be something like `myelbname.amazonaws.com`, the internal ip-ranges would be
+that the k8s-end-user cares about would be something like `myelbname.amazonaws.com`, the internal ip-ranges would be
 something like `10.244.250.192/30`.
 In the case of GCE these are the same, and it looks like we don't need to track
 an internal name at the moment, but we do not want to bake this assumption into the API.
 So publicIPs is _external_.